Urten/patch-apk/README.md

 By default the tool will inject the Frida gadget and enable support for user-installed CA certificates by modifying the app's network security config.
 To disable the network cert modification, pass `--no-enable-user-certs` on the command line.

 ### Examples ###
-**Basic usage:** Simply install the target Android app on your device, make sure `adb devices` can see your device, then pass the package name to `patch-apk.py`.
+**Basic usage:** Simply install the target Android app on your device, make sure `adb devices` can see your device, then pass the package name to `patch-apk`.

 ```
-$ python3 patch-apk.py com.whatsapp
+$ patch-apk com.whatsapp
 Getting APK path(s) for package: com.whatsapp
 [+] APK path: /data/app/com.whatsapp-NKLgchoExRFTDLkkbDqBGg==/base.apk